Blessed is the man that heareth me, watching daily at my gates, waiting at the posts of my doors.

 “Blessed is the man that heareth me.”
 Are you a prepared and ready hearer, like the noble Bereans, when wisdom is preached (Acts 17:11)?
 Blessed is the man watching “daily at my gates.”
 Do you seek wisdom each day of your life, or only on Sundays (Ps 1:2)?
 Blessed is the man that waits “at the posts of my doors.”
 Do you eagerly anticipate each opportunity when Lady Wisdom may appear to offer further understanding (Acts 10:33)?

-The blessed LORD will be found by any man, who will search for Him with his whole heart (Jer 29:13).
+The great God will be found by any man, who will search for Him with his whole heart (Jer 29:13).
 Do you seek Him with your whole heart?
 It is the man who delights in the LORD, who receives the desires of his heart (Ps 37:4).
 Do you fervently delight in Him?
 And what of His wisdom?
 Do you crave wisdom?
-Before leaving the proverb, consider the question.
+Before leaving the proverb, consider the important question.
 Do you crave wisdom?
 Your future blessings depend on it.